 If you already consider yourself an Excel budgeting expert, check tips 4 and 10.

 Do you know someone who works with budgeting or forecasting?
-You could help these people work smarter and faster by forwarding this article.
+You could help them work smarter and faster by forwarding this article to them.
 Thanks.

 “In the beginner’s mind there are many possibilities, but in the experts there are few.”